Ten Classroom Strategies for Teaching the Civil War

 Timing will depend on if the class is in a 90 minute block schedule, every other day format, or the more traditional 45-50 minute each day format.
 If you have 30 students in a class you will need to manage for each students four minutes for the video, a minute prior to the video for participant introduction, and then a few minutes after each presentation is over for clarification, Q & A, etc. It will probably take a week’s time of instruction to complete one full class of 25-30 students.

 6) Student-Generated in4 Video Presentations

-Teachers can put a different spin on the In4 concept by having students select topics that are not presented by the Civil War Trust’s In4 video collection and make their own videos to share with the class utilizing the same model as the previous In4 strategy.
+Teachers can put a different spin on the In4 concept by having students select topics that are not presented by the American Battlefield Trust’s In4 video collection and make their own videos to share with the class utilizing the same model as the previous In4 strategy.

 7) Civil War Era Bumper Stickers

 Have students imagine what a bumper sticker that might have been seen on the back end of a wagon.
 Bumper stickers might read: “Richmond or Bust,” “My son is a brevet officer in the Army of Northern Virginia,” etc.